Mark-Seaman/Mark-Seaman.github.io/pandemic/Viralsphere.md

 here.
 There is very little to be done beyond taking personal precautions.
 There is no value making you lie awake at night contemplating what might happen.

-So that brings us back to the Viralsphere.
-According to todays numbers 1 out of 1000 Americans have been hospitalized.
+So, that brings us back to the Viralsphere.
+According to today's numbers 1 out of 1000 Americans have been hospitalized.
 The Johns-Hopkins site posts the number of confirmed infections.
 With virtually no testing these are a count of hospital cases with the virus.